 Professor Anna Goldsworthy is Director of the Elder Conservatorium of Music at the University of Adelaide, and an award-winning pianist, writer, and festival director.

 As a writer, Anna was awarded Newcomer of the Year at the Australian Book Industry Awards for her debut memoir, Piano Lessons, released in Australia, North America, Germany, Korea and Vietnam, and shortly to appear in China.
 Her most recent book, the novel Melting Moments, was released in 2020.
 She is the author of several works for the stage, including the libretto of the Graeme Koehne’s opera A Christmas Carol, premiered by Victorian Opera in December 2022.
+Her stage play, Welcome to Your New Life was premiered by the State Theatre Company of South Australia in November 2023.

 I have never read a better account of a mentor or how true learning takes place.
 Every teacher of everything should read this.
 Twice.